projectkerberus/demoapp-template/README.md

 curl 'localhost:8080/gs-mysql-data-0.1.0/demo/all'
 ```

+## Helm chart

+The hem chart in this repo is the result of the
-add dependency in Chart.yaml (not in requirements fiels since in deprecated, changed to a more recent mariadb image (statesful api version error)):
+The add dependency in Chart.yaml (not in requirements fiels since in deprecated, changed to a more recent mariadb image (statesful api version error)):

 ```yaml
 - name: mariadb